-February 28, 2024
+March 26, 2024

-RE: Notice of Data << Variable Data 2>>
+RE: Notice of Data << Variable 4>>

-Dear << Name 1>>,
+Dear << Name 1>> << Name 2>>,

 Houser LLP ("Houser") writes to notify you of an incident that may affect the privacy of some of your information.
-Houser provides legal services to commercial businesses and financial institutions.
+Houser provides legal services to commercial businesses and financial institutions<Variable Data 2>.
 Houser was provided your information to provide such services.
 This letter includes details of the incident, our response, and steps you may take to better protect against possible misuse of your information, should you feel it appropriate to do so.

 What Happened?
-On May 9, 2023, Houser discovered that certain files on their computer systems had been encrypted.
+On May 9, 2023, Houser discovered that certain files on our computer systems had been encrypted.
 We immediately launched an investigation, with the assistance of third-party forensic specialists, to determine the nature and scope of the activity.
-Our investigation determined that there was unauthorized access to our network between May 7, 2023, and May 9, 2023, during which time certain files were copied and taken from our network.
+Our investigation determined that there was unauthorized access to our network between May 7, 2023 and May 9, 2023, during which time certain files were copied and taken from our network.
 However, in June 2023, the unauthorized actor informed us that they deleted copies of any stolen data and would not distribute any stolen files.

 We then retained a vendor to conduct a comprehensive review of the files potentially copied to determine whether these files contained any sensitive information.
 This process was resource intensive and involved multiple steps to ensure the accuracy and completeness of the review.
 On January 18, 2024, the review was completed by the vendor.
-We then determined that the impacted files contained certain information related to you.
+We then notified our clients and requested permission to notify you.

 What Information Was Involved?
-Houser determined that the following information related to you was present within the potentially affected files: your name and << Variable Data 1>>.
+Houser determined that the following information related to you was present within the potentially affected files: your name and <<\Variable Data 1>>.